Bajheri

-Bajheri is a medium village located in Muzaffarnagar district, Uttar Pradesh, India.
-It is 3 km away from Muzaffarnagar City.
+Bajheri is a village located in Muzaffarnagar district, Uttar Pradesh, India.
+It is 3 km North to Muzaffarnagar City.
 This village was founded around 300 years ago by Mr Bundu who also owned a bagh (garden) about 1000 bighas, which is about one-third the area of the whole village.
+Baghonwali and Ratheri are neighbour village of Bajheri.

+Map of Bajheri

 Demographics

 This village consists 97% of Muslims and 3% of Dalit.
 It is a Muslim Gaur majority village.
 Local Languages are Urdu and Hindi.
 The total population of the village is 5957 and number of houses are 989.
 Female Population is 48.0%.
 The village's literacy rate is 92.4%.

-The village has a "madarsa" (Jamiyatul Abrar) where Islamic study is taught it also has a government school (bajheri junior high school).
+The village has a "madarsa" (Jamiyatul Abrar) where Islamic study of maulviat (aalim cource) and IFTAH (a Muslim legal expert who is empowered to give rulings on religious matters) is taught it also has a government school (bajheri junior high school).
 Sayyad Hasan is the pradhan.